-The NEC Society has built a team of 19 runners to run the California International Marathon (CIM) in honor of babies impacted by necrotizing enterocolitis (NEC)!
+The NEC Society has built a team of runners that will run the California International Marathon (CIM) in honor of babies affected by necrotizing enterocolitis (NEC).
 The 26.2 mile race will raise awareness and funds for the NEC Society, a nonprofit organization dedicated to improving outcomes for babies at risk of NEC, a devastating intestinal disease.
 NEC affects vulnerable infants during their first weeks and months of life.

 Each mile will be dedicated to a baby impacted by NEC.
 On race day, our NEC CIM runners will wear bracelets that carry the names of 26 babies impacted by NEC.
 The dedicated miles will honor families, as well as inspire runners with strength and perseverance.

-Thank you to our runners from the NEC Society, UC Davis Children’s Hospital and Evolve Biosystems who will run 26.2 miles in honor of these children impacted by necrotizing enterocolitis:
+Thank you to our runners from the NEC Society, UC Davis Children’s Hospital, Move. and Evolve Biosystems who will run CIM in honor of children impacted by necrotizing enterocolitis!

 To see coverage from the NEC Society’s participation in the 2017 California International Marathon, visit: